 This course is intended for beginning to advanced mental health professionals.

 Course meets the qualifications for 1.5 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs required by the California Board of Behavioral Sciences.
-CEU completion certificates will be awarded when participants complete the course evaluation after speaker presentation.
+CEU completion certificates will be awarded when participants complete the course evaluation within 48 hours of the speaker's presentation.